Xyfir/Documentation/libyq/annotations/integration.md

     - Documents are Markdown format text.
 2. Link
     - An `HTTP` or `HTTPS` link.
-3. Search
+3. Web Search
-    - A search query to be used with a search engine (Google, Bing, etc).
+    - A web search query to be used with a search engine (Google, Bing, etc).
+Not to be confused with an annotation set item's *searches*.
 4. Image
     - A link to an image of no specific format.
 5. Video